IanWold/OutrageEngine/README.md

 Here is some of the work that needs to go into the alpha version:

 * Levels/Scenes
-* Abstractify the Terrain
 * Create a few terrain management options
-* Use a "camera" to write the field
 * Menu system
 * Optimize it
 * Create a samples library of pre-made assets